softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 [DMP Builder](https://dmp.library.ualberta.ca) adopted a similar solution, commenting out the link with the [news.html](https://dmp.library.ualberta.ca/news.html) page still being accessible.

-**TODO: Could remove all trace of News in future development of the SMP service, so long as SMP service is kept "downstream" of DMPonline this should be OK.**
+Could remove all trace of News in future development of the SMP service, so long as SMP service is kept "downstream" of DMPonline this should be OK.

 ### Remove screencast